JoviZSZ/Image-Captioning/README.md

 Description
 ===========
-This is project Image Captioning developed by team Learning Machine composed of Teng Ma, Shengzhe Zhang, Huaijin Wang, Yuchen Tang.
+This is project Image Captioning implemented by team Teng Ma, Shengzhe Zhang, Huaijin Wang, Yuchen Tang.
 Image captioning is a process of generating descriptive captions for given images.
 In our project, we will implement Image Captioning by the following process: First feed the image into a CNN, then use a RNN to leverage the images and their description sentences to learn latent relationsamong visual data and natural language.
 Our project is inspired by two papers, *Show and Tell and Show, Attend and Tell.*

 The pre-trained model can be downloaded form [here](https://drive.google.com/open?id=1D31XAK71hzU4G9RCVLmQwV06pnpUmMFD)